Skip to content

 What are your favorite salmon recipes?

-Now let me think: that salmon tataki or fish cakes, fish pie, salmon tartar, salmon mousse, blackened salmon?
+Now let me think: that salmon tataki or fish cakes, fish pie, salmon tartar, blackened salmon?
 I bet that you like at least one of these dishes.
 And let’s not forget one of the most famous salmon item: smoked salmon!
 I love smoked salmon, I could eat it every day!

 Here are a couple of my recipes with salmon!